I’m in Peru, preparing to hike the Inca Quarry Trail and visit Machu Picchu. To read “High old time (Part 1),” please see the previous post.

 Here, Incan quarry workers once shaped blocks of granite by pounding with hammer stones.

 The blocks were then dragged down ramps and roads to a chute eight hundred feet above the valley floor, where they were loosed downhill.
 Some weighed close to one hundred tons.
 Several blocks were abandoned in the rubble field during the 1536 Spanish siege.
 We stopped to inspect a few of them.

 Juan led us to a small cave among the rocks that contained the bones of several Incan miners.
 Previous hikers had left offerings for the dead, such as flowers, bottles of water, and energy bars.
 We passed several small stone huts, called chillpas, used as burial sites.

 Once past the quarry, the terrain leveled and the hiking became easier.
 We continued down to the banks of the Urubamba River and crossed at Puente Inca, a wood-plank bridge sitting on huge square-cut foundation stones put in place by the Incas.
 The horses crossed ahead of us and climbed the stone steps on the far side into town.

 We entered the back streets of Ollantaytambo like weary refugees.
 Dogs sniffed us.
-Kids ignored us.
-At the market, women in bowlers and colorful sweaters sold corn, potatoes, carrots and lettuce from large sacks.
+Kids ran past us.
+At the market, women in bowlers and colorful sweaters sold corn, potatoes, carrots, and lettuce from large sacks.

-On a restaurant balcony overlooking the town square, we celebrated our return with box lunches, packed in the morning by the camp staff.
+On a restaurant balcony overlooking the town square, we celebrated our return.
+We devoured the box lunches packed in the morning by the camp staff.
 And we enjoyed the amenities.
 Flush toilets!
 Running water!
 Chairs with backs!

 In an emotional moment, one of the hikers bequeathed his personal poles to Kleber.
 Apparently, his experience on the Inca Quarry Trail had convinced him never to hike again.
 Kleber seemed touched.